frflcn/SpellChecker/README.md

 - Swap
   - S***RT***ING -> S***TR***ING

-The way the WagnerFischer Algorithm is calculated is by a matrix like so:
+The way the WagnerFischer Algorithm is calculated is by a matrix like so:<br/>
 ![WagnerFischer Completed](https://github.com/user-attachments/assets/7eb95d0f-c0a9-45a2-847f-722fec425c5c)<br/>
 Where every cell correlates to the edit distance between the portions of the words it represents<br/><br/>